CS205group11/final_project/README.md

 - Logout your ec2 instance and go to the AWS console.
 Select your instance, and create an AMI by selecting Action > Image > Create Image

 #### Creating EMR Cluster with you AMI
-- IN EMR Dashboard select `Create Cluster` and go to advanced options
+- In EMR Dashboard select `Create Cluster` and go to advanced options

 - For Release select EMR-5.29.0 with Hadoop 2.8.5, Spark 2.4.4,Zeppelin 0.8.2 and Ganglia 3.7.2